kenny-skaggs/django-marketplace/README.md

 ## Dependencies
 Whether setting up in a production environment or locally for development, follow these steps to install the necessary packages.

-install pipenv
+1) Install pipenv if you don't already have it.
+2) In a terminal, navigate to the root directory and run the following to set up the project's virtual environment
-pipenv install dependencies
+> pipenv install

 ## Usage
 ### Running the server